tmager/Composte/doc/architecture/server_arch.md

 Things this module will have to do:

-* Procide a monitor pattern protecting the action of sending broadcasts
+* Provide a monitor pattern protecting the action of sending broadcasts

 __Diff Producer/Processor__